javaBin/ems-ios/README.md

 * USE_TEST_DATE - will use the current time but the first day of the selected conference when calculating Now & Next view
 * TEST_PROD - will use the production server for debug builds
+* TEST_PROD_NOTIFICATIONS - use the production notification server for a debug build (will require you to use correct certificate signing)
 * DO_NOT_USE_GA - removes google analytics (and therefore the need for google-analytics-tracking-id in the EMS-Keys.plist)
 * DO_NOT_USE_CRASHLYTICS - removes crashlytics (and therefore the need for crashlytics-api-key in the EMS-Keys.plist)
+* SKIP_CONFIG_REFRESH - will not pull down new versions of the config plist file - useful when editing this locally for testing

 None of these are to be used on production builds.